FaWa70/analy_faisc_py_gui/src/readme.md

 keep space for output typically <4.3 digits and header)

 # Ideas:
+- In tab2, *add the evaluation of D4sigma values* for round or elliptical spots.
+For the formulas, see: https://en.wikipedia.org/wiki/Beam_diameter
-- Add a tab to export a nice representation of the beam that can be used in reports and papers.
+- Add the possibility to export a nice representation of the beam that can be used in reports and papers.
 This needs a scale!
 (2D, 3D).
-Best make it tab5 and set the documentation tab to tab6
+Maybe on tab2 or a new one inbetween 2 and 3?
+Until then do it in Gwyddion.
-- Add a tab to scan through several wcf files or trees of folders in order to make w(z) fits with M² and w0... tab 4 starts to work
+- In tab 4, *add w(z) fits with M² parameter*
+(How to choose the data to use?
+Allow outlier removal?)
-- Add a tab with a short user manual... started tab5
+- Add a tab with a short user manual... *started tab5* but has problems with picture display
 - Tab2 Add automatic zoom on cross-sections: all, beam, maximum.
 Or keep manual zoom when changing image.
-- Tab2 Add thresholded surface measurement (done), maybe even with shape fit (rectangle, circle)
+- Tab2 Add thresholded surface measurement (*done*), maybe even with shape fit (rectangle, circle)
-- Tab2 Display a warning on tab 2 and in the exported file if the image contains saturated pixels... done on tab2, maybe not in exported file
+- Tab3 and 4, in exported file display a warning if the image (or the stack) contains saturated pixels
-- Transform the vertical condition GL > FitLimit to a similar horizontal condition.
+- In tab2, transform the vertical condition GL > FitLimit to a similar horizontal condition.
 The vertical condition uses only upper noisy data on the border of the good zone.
-- Implement masking of pixels in tab1 and 2
+- Implement masking of pixels in tab1 and 2, with interpolation under it.
 - Add calculation of the uncertainty in Aeff for every image:
 The maximum from a mean or a fit gets an uncertainty.
 The uncertainty of the energy depends on the uncertainty in the offset,